kosukeimai/dynCluster/README.md

     ## ...
     ```

 2. We then implement dynCluster in R using the function `mainZTM`.
 This function wraps and calls C++ functions (e.g., `mainRcpp`) from dynCluster.
+Note that this toy example runs on **t2.micro** instances in AWS, which is available as a [free tier](https://aws.amazon.com/free/).
     ```R
     # load library
     library(dynCluster)